HectorVilas/lights-out/README.md

 - - ❌ randomize the walls and furniture
 - ❌ different grid sizes
 - ❌ undo button
+- ❌ electrical panel for challenges
+- - ❌ the thermomagnetic switch has X amps
+- - ❌ every single light on adds to the electric charge
+- - ❌ if the max amp is reached, it's game over
+- ❌ game mode: match lights on screen instead of turning off everything

 ## update 1
 The page has been made as placeholder, but now I can start adding some `JS` code.
 Still no design in mind, starting without a drawn design was a mistake.